Michael P. Hein: Catskill Mountain Railroad

 Rail Explorers had put very little effort into restoring the line early on and missed their 2017 opening date, reportedly they will begin operating the line after Memorial Day 2018.
-Many local communities are in disagreement the actions of the County and of the Rail Explorers.
-One point of argument is the proposed parking lot and bus turn around in the small residential village of Cold Brook.
-Many residents fear that riders may wonder throughout the neighborhood, trespass and damage private property, while waiting for a bus to arrive and pick them up to return them to Phoenicia, the Rail Explorer's base of operations.
+Many local communities were in disagreement the actions of county and Rail Explorers officials.
+One point of argument was the proposed parking lot and bus turn around in the small residential village of Cold Brook.
+Many residents feared that riders may wonder throughout the neighborhood, trespass and damage private property, while waiting for a bus to arrive and pick them up to return them to Phoenicia, the Rail Explorer's base of operations.

-The Catskill Mountain Railroad has a large amount of its equipment stored in Phoenicia, however much of it is stored on County-owned rail, the County has reportedly sued them for not removing their equipment from the property, the railroad has no way of moving the equipment off of County Property as Phoenicia is cut off from the rest of the United States' rail network, including the rest of the Catskill Mountain Railroad.
-Currently, the Empire State Railway Museum is attempting to construct several storage tracks on their property for the railroad to store their equipment.
-In January 2018, Ulster County oversaw the removal of a large portion of the line along the Ashokan Reservoir.
+The Catskill Mountain Railroad had a large amount of its equipment stored in Phoenicia, much of it on county-owned rail, reportedly leading to a lawsuit for not removing the equipment.
+In January 2018, county officials oversaw the removal of a large portion of the line along the Ashokan Reservoir.
 According to local sources, they removed the rail, but have not completely removed the contaminated ties, which raises an environmental issue due to the adjacent Ashokan Reservoir, which supplies drinking water to New York City, and Esopus Creek, both of which provide habitat for much wildlife, including a large population of bald eagles.